aptible/www.aptible.com/source/support/topics/enclave/about-services.md

 reference](http://http://ddollar.github.io/foreman/#PROCFILE) or [this guide from Heroku](https://devcenter.heroku.com/articles/procfile).

-## Multiple Services vs. Multiple apps
+## Multiple services vs. multiple apps

 When you use multiple services, they will all share the following: